Current Issue

 Demography India, publishes high quality original research and emerging issues in population processes; dynamics of fertility, mortality, and migration; and linkages with socioeconomic, biological and environmental change across times, spaces, and cultures.

-Demography India Vol. 52, No. 2 (2023)
+Demography India Vol. 53, No. 1 (2024)

 From the Chief Editor’s Desk

-I am particularly happy to share that we are getting good quality of papers from diverse institutes, research centers and universities in India and abroad, from both younger and established demographers and social scientists.
+I am particularly happy to share that we are getting good quality of papers from diverse institutes, research centres and universities in India and abroad, from both younger and established demographers and social scientists.
 We follow a rigorous, blind review policy.
 We also try to communicate our decision regarding the status of the paper as early as possible.
 By publishing these articles, we aim to showcase our unwavering commitment to disseminating both technical and substantive research findings on population research in India.
 We extend an open invitation to scholars and experts to contribute their papers and articles on demographic change and its socio-economic implications, health and nutrition, program implementation, and critical analysis of state policies.
-We are confident that your journal Demography India will continue to fulfill the theoretical and methodological requirements of academicians, policymakers, and community organizations across the country.
+We are confident that your journal Demography India will continue to fulfil the theoretical and methodological requirements of academicians, policymakers, and community organizations across the country.

-With the unwavering support of the demographic community in India and abroad, as well as the collaboration of social scientists working on population, health, and public policy issues, we will elevate Demography India to a new height of academic quality and impact.
+With the unwavering support of the demographic community in India and abroad, as well as the collaboration of social scientists working on population, health, and public policy issues, we aim to elevate Demography India to a new height of academic quality and impact.
 Together, we will shape a journal that continues to serve as a valuable resource for knowledge exchange and evidence-based decision-making.

 If you have any suggestion to improve the quality of the journal you may contact me directly at my email address: arunk@iitk.ac.in or 4aksharma@gmail.com.